lbngoc/press2blogger/README.md

 # TODO

-[ ] Check if image is already exist then skipping download/upload
+- [ ] Check if image is already exist then skipping download/upload
+- [x] Re-create access_token when it expired when process still running

 # License